Fan-shiyu/Business_Analysis/README.md

-# CNX Case Study – Improving Customer Experience at TelCo Inc.
+# Case Study – Improving Customer Experience at TelCo Inc.

 This project looks at customer service data from TelCo Inc., a telecom company dealing with low customer satisfaction and a high number of support calls.